THE OLD TESTAMENT HOUSE OF THE LORD: TEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 There is no other way.
 God’s power works through our confusion, our weakness, our helplessness.
 Every day we are brought in some manner to the dying of the Lord Jesus so His living power may have opportunity to come forth according to the needs of the moment.

 Resurrection life cannot be gained merely by an assent to correct doctrine, although there is a place for correctness of doctrine.
 The resurrection force of God works in the spirit, soul and body of people because it is in the deepest parts of the personality that God creates eternal truth.
 God perseveres with us until the instincts of our nature are righteous rather than rebellious and self-centered.

 Death, and life!
 Death, and life!
 Death, and life!
 The process goes on day by day.
 We have been crucified with Christ and our new life is His resurrection Life.
 That much we understand mentally from studying the sixth chapter of Romans.

 God presses us on the hot mold of circumstances so the crucifixion with Christ and the resulting resurrection with Christ are of substance in us.
-Death with Christ and resurrection with Christ are wrought in us while we are subject to the problems of the material world.
+Death with Christ and resurrection with Christ are prepared in us while we are subject to the problems of the material world.
 Our “wilderness wanderings” produce eternal virtue in us.

 God is bringing us into the death of Christ so His resurrection life may be revealed in us.
 The eternal life being created in us is communicated to other people.